matthew-brett/curious-git/curious_git.rst

 * `Git Magic
   <http://www-cs-students.stanford.edu/~blynn/gitmagic/index.html>`_ : Another
   book-size guide that has useful snippets.
-* The `learning center <http://learn.github.com>`__ at Github Guides on a number of topics, some specific to github hosting but much of it of general value.
+* `Github Guides <https://guides.github.com>`_ have tutorials on a number of topics, some specific to Github hosting but much of it of general value.
 * A `port <http://cworth.org/hgbook-git/tour>`__ of the Hg book's beginning The `Mercurial book <http://hgbook.red-bean.com>`__ has a reputation for clarity, so Carl Worth decided to `port